sipfront/action-call-test/README.md

 ### `session_id`

-The Sipfront test session id of the executed test run.
+The Sipfront test session ID of the executed test run.

 ## Example usage